NIH-NLM/oadr-autoantibody/README.md

    biologically plausible effects that the federation can decisively detect.

+## Conclusions

+**Federation increases the cohort-size in a privacy preserving manner** When we federate, we increase cohort size enabling smaller institutions to benefit.
-The fundamental message of the talk is the combination of arguments 1, 3, and 5: **federation lifts the cohort-size ceiling on what we can learn about residual β-cell function from autoantibody profiles, and it does so without any institution acquiring more subjects or sharing any subject data.** The interpretable models (linear, lasso, Random Forest) all benefit substantially; the deep models benefit only when an autoencoder provides a shared representation across institutions; iteration buys further accuracy until a plateau is reached.
+This is done without any institution acquiring more subjects or sharing any subject data.
+The interpretable models (linear, lasso, Random Forest) all benefit substantially; the deep models benefit only when an autoencoder provides a shared representation across institutions; iteration buys further accuracy until a plateau is reached.